A homeowner recently asked me, can you mix semi gloss and flat paint? Well, I find it best to give an elaborate response through this post.

 Also, knowing these attributes help to select the best combination for your work.
 Hence, let me give you some points on using a low or high gloss/sheen.

-- Low gloss is suitable for aking coatings durable in washable, flat finishes.
+- Low gloss is suitable for making coatings durable in washable, flat finishes.

 - High gloss or sheen surfaces are easier to clean.
 So, use them in areas that need frequent cleaning sessions, such as restaurants.

-- High-gloss finishes accentuate the surface details, and therefore, are ideal for areas that need attention, such as hotel lobbies.
+- High-gloss finishes accentuate the surface details and are ideal for areas that need attention, such as hotel lobbies.